Skip to Content

 Exhibitions in Kensington Palace

-Later we passed through the apartments used by Queen Victoria then she was growing up with her mother the Duchess of Kent, including her bedroom from which she was awoken on 20 June 1837 to be told that her uncle, King William IV had died and that she was now Queen.
+Later we passed through the apartments used by Queen Victoria then she was growing up with her mother the Duchess of Kent.
+These included her bedroom, from which she was awoken on 20 June 1837 to be told that her uncle, King William IV had died and that she was now Queen.

 Meet the re-enactors at Kensington Palace

-In reality, we were talking to Annie, one of many re-enactors in the Royal Palaces, who had just completed her PHD studying the food and society of this period.
-She also sometimes works at Hampton Court and was so enthusiastic about the history of the Palace and the period that it really brought it to life for us, more than reading a guidebook could do.
+In reality, we were talking to Annie, one of many re-enactors in the Royal Palaces.
+She was so enthusiastic about the history of the Palace during this period, that it really came to life for us.

 Afternoon tea at The Orangery